 In large metropolitan areas like San Diego County, there are many resources for those who have food insecurity.
 Some of them require proof of need, proof of residence, or extensive paperwork to qualify.
 For someone who is embarrassed by food insecurity, these requirements can be a deterrent.
 Other organizations put a cap on how many times a family can visit.

-Here are a few local San Diego County Area organizations that offer food assistance that do not require any proof of need:
+Here are a few local Central and East San Diego County Area organizations that offer food assistance that do not require any proof of need:

 The Cupboard on 54th.
 Located at Calvary Lutheran Church 3060 54th Street, San Diego, CA 92115.
 They are open 3 times a week.